 On 21 April 2015, the Danish Parliament adopted a proposal to include an international circumvention provision in Danish tax law.
 This provision has had effect since 1 May 2015, and applies to arrangements or series of arrangements and transactions relating to obtaining benefits through tax treaties, regardless of when the treaties have been entered into force.
 The provision was an implementation of the amendment to the Parent-Subsidiary Directive, but was extended to apply to the Interest-Royalty Directive and Tax Merger Directive and all double tax treaties (DTTs).
 In the comments to the provision, it is stated that the provision is meant to correspond to the wording of the Parent-Subsidiary Directive, and the Danish provision should be strictly interpreted in accordance with this and any case law from the European Court of Justice (ECJ).

 There have since been a few cases where the above-mentioned provision has been tested.
 In SKM.2017.333.SR, the Tax Council found that the main purpose of the relocation of the parent company from the Bahamas to Luxembourg, immediately before a planned relocation of a Danish subsidiary to Luxembourg, was to obtain a tax benefit that counteracted the aim and purpose of the Parent-Subsidiary Directive.
 However, in a more recent case, SKM.2017.626.SR, the Tax Council found that the provision did not apply, and indeed the liquidation proceeds distributed from a Danish subsidiary to a Dutch parent company (owned by a trust in Jersey and Guernsey, which was owned by an individual) should not be subject to Danish taxation.
-The Authorities highlighted that the establishment of the Dutch parent company could not in itself be considered as an abuse of benefits in relation to the Parent-Subsidiary Directive.
+The Authorities highlighted that the establishment of the Dutch parent company could not in itself be considered abuse of benefits in relation to the Parent-Subsidiary Directive.
 This was partially due to the fact that the operative companies that were owned by the Danish company were also based in the Netherlands and also due to the fact that the individual owning the trust would not be receiving any distributions, but instead the trust would be making donations to charitable organisations.

 On 28 November 2017, the Danish Parliament adopted a new temporary tax credit regime for oil and gas companies, advancing the time of deduction and increasing depreciation on production assets to 20% and uplift to 6.5% in six years (39% in total), in order to encourage investments in the Danish part of the North Sea.